 Matthew Salenger, AIA, AA dipl (Hons)

 Matthew is an artist, architect, and co-founder/managing partner of coLAB studio.
-He was raised on the small island of Maui, finished his education in Britain, and has (mostly) lived in Arizona since 1993.
+He was raised on the island of Maui, finished his education in Britain, and has (mostly) lived in Arizona since 1993.
 Matthew studied figure painting and architecture for 10 years, and graduated with honors from the Architectural Association of London in 1999.
-His volunteer work is dedicated to improving social and economic conditions, including his co-founding of the Urban Choices Group in 2012 and the Citizens for a Vibrant Apache Corridor group in 2014, both dedicated to improving thriving downtown areas in Arizona.
-He currently sits on the Roosevelt Row CDC Executive Board, acting as the Infill Committee Chair and working towards a smooth urban transition for one of the most vibrant parts of Metro Phoenix.
+He co-founded coLAB studio after graduating, and has since constructed many stimulating environments in both architecture and public art.
+Deeply driven to find real-world and repeatable solutions for regenerative design, Matthew studies Biophilic Design, Integral Theory, and Sociology.
+In addition to pushing the boundaries of progressive construction, his volunteer work is dedicated to improving social and economic conditions, including his co-founding of the Urban Choices Group in 2012 and the Citizens for a Vibrant Apache Corridor group in 2014, both dedicated to improving thriving downtown areas in Arizona.
+Matthew is a member of the AIA, and member/ambassador of the ILFI.
+He also co-chairs the Arizona Collaborative for the Living Building Challenge, helping to educate and facilitate LBC project teams.

 Why I do what I do...

 "I was raised on the colorful slopes of Maui's north shore in the 1970s and 80s, where the landscapes and buildings were, at the time, mostly beautiful, historic, and unique.
 That is often no longer the case.
 Similarly, in my 23+ years of living in Phoenix, I have seen sprawl perpetuate many negative issues (economic, aesthetic, social, and health related).
 Because of the positive experiences I had as a young person, I feel a responsibility to make positive impacts on all the communities I work with."